waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `city_exploration_planner`: Analyzes a city map to suggest a systematic and efficient exploration route.

 ## Toolkit Issues
-- **`exploration_strategist` (CRITICAL FAILURE):** The agent is fundamentally flawed.
-Even after a refinement attempt, it continues to suggest unseen tiles as valid targets.
-It does not have access to the full map data to verify a tile's `seen` status.
-It should not be used again until it is completely replaced by a robust tool that can parse the map XML directly.
+- **`exploration_strategist` (DELETED):** This agent was fundamentally flawed and has been removed.
+It incorrectly suggested unseen tiles as valid targets because it could not parse map data to verify a tile's `seen` status.
+It must be replaced by a robust tool.

 # Key Items
 - BICYCLE: Received from the Goldenrod Bike Shop owner.
 Allows for faster travel.